Updated: Oct. 25th

-Based on the CDC/EPA, Diver Alert Network, as well as the Mexican Ministry of Health recommendations we have summarized important protocols that will be implemented as we continue operations here at Scuba Life Cozumel.
-The following guidelines are subject to be revised and altered as new information becomes available to ensure you, our divers have the most up to date information.
+Based on the CDC/EPA and Diver Alert Network recommendations as well as the Mexican Ministry of Health we have summarized important protocols that will be implemented as we restart operations.
+They are subject to be reviewed periodically as new guidelines might arise.

-The objective is to guarantee a safe space for both employees and guests to mitigate the risk of infection within our operation.
+The objective is to guarantee a safe workspace for both employees and guests and mitigate the risk of infection on our operation.